hadronized/blog/kakoune-2023.md

 spare-time projects.

 There are many aspects to talk about with Helix.
 The first one is that, contrary to what people who haven’t really and seriously tried it, the difference with Vim is not only “reversed motion/verb and multi-cursors.”
-The first differenc is the _design_ and the _direction_.
+The first difference is the _design_ and the _direction_.

 ## Design and direction

 Helix is an editor that natively integrates many features that are most of the time plugins in others editors (even in VS Code).
-The best example here is [tree-sitter](https://tree-sitter.github.io/tree-sitter/), surrounding pairs ( being able to automatically surround regions of text with `(`, `[`, HTML tags, etc.), LSP UIs, fuzzy pickers, etc. This is _massive_ and important difference because of two main things:
+The best examples here are [tree-sitter](https://tree-sitter.github.io/tree-sitter/), surrounding pairs ( being able to automatically surround regions of text with `(`, `[`, HTML tags, etc.), LSP UIs, fuzzy pickers, etc. This is a _massive_ and important difference because of two main things:

 1. Code maintenance.
 2. User experience.